*Fees are a guide only. Exact cost will be dependent on requirements and are subject to change.

-BBC presenter and journalist Anita Anand is also a highly-skilled event host and facilitator.
+Anita Anand, BBC presenter and journalist, is a highly-skilled presenter, event host and facilitator.
 Used to interviewing politicians live, she has an innate ability to coordinate lively debate and expertly chair all kinds of events.

 Anita Anand is a skilled BBC presenter with an impressive career in both tv and radio.
 As a presenter of the Daily Politics on BBC 2 1, Anita deals with lively, often combative debate as well as sensitive, personal feature interviews.